borisding/universsr/README.md

 - Implement security good practices with Express `helmet` and `hpp` middlewares.
 - Combination of Babel and `webpack` enables writing next generation JavaScript and code optimization.
 - Using `webpack-bundle-analyzer` to visualize size of webpack output files.
-- Using `jest` and `enzyme` testing utilities for React components.
+- Delightful testing with `jest` framework and `enzyme` testing utilities for React components.
 - Progressive Web App (PWA) with webpack's `offline-plugin` and SEO ready.
-- Build API with node `http-proxy` integration.
+- Build API with Node `http-proxy` integration.

 **[Back to top](#table-of-contents)**